WasabiFan/ev3dev-lang-js/README.md

 ## Getting the Module

 ### Installing the latest release from npm

+**NOTE:** The npm module is currently outdated.
+We recommend that you build from source until we have published updates to npm.

 The easiest way to get the module is to install it through `npm`:

 ```